material-components/material-components-ios/components/TextFields/styling/README.md

 - No fill

 ### Notes:
-This class is intended for single line text fields only.
-For a visually compatible multi-line controller, use `MDCTextInputControllerOutlinedTextArea`.
+This class is intended for singleline text fields only.
+For a visually compatible multiline controller, use `MDCTextInputControllerOutlinedTextArea`.

 ## MDCTextInputControllerFilled (Preferred)

 ![MDCTextInputControllerFilled](docs/assets/MDCTextInputControllerFilled.gif)

-- Optionally stroked border / underline
+- Optional stroked border / underline
 - Floating placeholder
 - Colored fill